nearai/analytics/historic_performance/WEB_COMPONENT_USAGE.md

 ## Installation

-To add the analytics dashboard as a dependency to another repository, you have several options:
+To add the analytics dashboard as a dependency to another repository:

-### Option 1: As an npm package (recommended)
 ```bash
 npm install @nearai/analytics-dashboard
 ```